ziflex/queryconsole/README.md

 ##How to configure

 .NET Query Console supports multiple connection strings for each data provider.
-All settings are located in 'settings.xml'.
+All settings are located in 'settings.xml' file.

-Here is a example of possible file structure:
+Here is an example of possible file structure:

   ```
 <settings>